 Do you wash whites in hot or cold water?

 ‘What temperature you decide to wash your whites should be dictated by several things; mainly the material they’re made of – whether white or not, certain fabrics do not do well in heat – as well as the level and type of stain they’ve suffered,’ say the cleaning experts at Essential Living.

 Washing standard white loads in hot water every time isn’t the most eco-friendly decision – or the most cost-effective, for that matter.
 With that in mind, it’s worth taking a little time to understand the best heat setting for your needs – for your sake, your clothes, and the environment, too.
 This is the lowdown.

 Start by reading the garment care label

-Regardless of how stained your whites are, it’s important to stick to the recommended water temperature and washing cycle on the garment’s care label.
+Regardless of how stained your whites are, it’s important to check out the laundry symbols on the garment’s care label and stick to the recommended water temperature and washing cycle.

 ‘Polyester blends are best washed using warm water, while cotton can tolerate hot water, for example’, says WeThrift’s homes expert, Nick Drewe.
 Make a note of any specific instructions and alter the temperature setting on your washing machine accordingly.

 Having hotter cycles (130ºF (50ºC) and above) as your default washing machine setting is not necessary for your usual day-to-day laundering.
 Save on energy bills – and decrease your carbon footprint – by reserving them only for heavily stained items (assuming the fabric can take the heat).
 Consider making these washes shorter than usual to reduce your energy expenditure even further.